 What are the consequences of not complying with the Directors’ duties?

-There are various consequence a director can face for not comply with their duties, including, but not limited to:
+There are various consequences a director can face for not complying with their duties, including, but not limited to:

 Who can bring a claim for breach of the duties?